Register company in Cyprus

 Step 2: Reservation of company name

-- Tetra Consultants will conduct an electronic name search to confirm the availability of your company name through the Business Register and Trademarks Register, respectively.
+- Before proceeding to register company in Cyprus, Tetra Consultants will conduct an electronic name search to confirm the availability of your company name through the Business Register and Trademarks Register, respectively.

 - Our team will reserve your company’s name for up to 6 months.